A large $|\eta|$ approach to single field inflation: The two-point function of curvature fluctuations

 Notice that the spectrum has a pronounced dip at intermediate scales, due to a disruptive interference between the growing and decaying modes of the curvature fluctuation at super-horizon scales.
 The dip is followed by a steady growth (with slope $\kappa^4$ as first shown in \cite{Byrnes:2018txb}) until it reaches a maximal amplitude.
 See also \cite{Ozsoy:2019lyy} for a detailed analysis of the shape of the curvature power spectrum in PBH forming scenarios.
+We point out that -- while in this work we evaluate all quantities at the end of inflation, when the inflationary dynamics ceases to affect the evolution of curvature fluctuations -- the large $|\eta|$ approach can be also applied to compute correlators at any time during the inflationary era.

 It is particularly interesting to evaluate the value of $\Pi(\kappa)$ at very small scales, $\kappa\to\infty$, which informs us on the total amount of the growth of the spectrum.
 See Figure \ref{fig_confinfA}, left panel.
 Plugging into \eqref{finexpi} the expressions for ${\cal C}_{1,2}$ of eqs \eqref{defC1}, \eqref{defC2} and taking the small-scale limit, we find \bea \lim_{\kappa\to\infty}\Pi(\kappa) &=&\left(\frac{1+\left(|\eta|/2-1\right)\,\Delta \tau}{1-\Delta \tau}\right)^2 \,, \nonumber \\ &\equiv&(1+\Pi_0)^2\,, \eea where in the second line we introduce a constant parameter $\Pi_0$ controlling the enhancement of the spectrum from large to small scales ($\Pi_0=0$ means no enhancement).
 We would like a large enhancement of the spectrum at small scales for producing PBH.
 Since we are in a regime of small $\Delta \tau$, as discussed in Section \ref{sec_system}, we need to consider large values for the parameter $|\eta|$ during the NSR period (we make the hypothesis that $\eta$ is negative, hence the absolute value).
 In fact, in the limit of $|\eta|$ large and $\Delta \tau$ small, expression \eqref{defPI} simplifies to \be \Pi_0\,\simeq\,\frac{|\eta| \Delta \tau}{2}\,. \ee The combination \eqref{fixedPI}, as well as the considerations above, motivates us to take the simultaneous limits: \be |\eta| \gg 1 0.7cm; 0.7cm \Delta \tau\ll1 0.7cm; 0.7cm {\rm keep\,\,\,\,} \Pi_0\,\,\,\,{\rm fixed\,.} \ee This is reminiscent of the 't Hooft limit one encounters in particle physics \cite{tHooft:1973alw}, as explained in Section \ref{sec_intro}.
 In fact, combining $|\eta|$ and $ \Delta \tau$ into the fixed quantity $ \Pi_0$ allows us to consistently perform expansions in the small parameter $1/|\eta|$, maintaining at the same time control on the effects of the NSR through the quantity $\Pi_0$.
 In most PBH scenarios we aim to a total enhancement of the order $10^6-10^7$ in eq \eqref{defPI}.
 Then the quantity $\Pi_0$ results by itself large, of order $10^3-10^4$.